Skip to main content

 Big Axe Brewery

 Up next on your winding riverside journey is Hartland, home of the famous Hartland Covered Bridge National Historic Site, which is in fact the world’s longest covered bridge!
-Take a slow drive through this iconic landmark, or to really appreciate its length, park at the East shore end of the bridge to cross it by foot on the pedestrian walkway.
+Take a slow drive through this iconic landmark, or to really appreciate its length, park at the East shore end of the bridge and cross it by foot on the pedestrian walkway.

 Hartland Longest Covered Bridge Fall